Tag: bird banding

 Vesper Meadow Motus Computer (c) Klamath Bird Observatory

-2020 saw the installation of the very first Motus station in Oregon at the Vesper Meadow Restoration Preserve, supported by Montana’s MPG Ranch.
+The year 2020 also saw the installation of the very first Motus station in Oregon at the Vesper Meadow Restoration Preserve, supported by Montana’s MPG Ranch.
 The Motus Wildlife Tracking System is a collaborative research network using automated radio-telemetry arrays to study the movements of small organisms.
 Tags are small enough to be carried by birds, bats, and even insects.
 Motus tags emit a radio frequency that can be detected by a nearby Motus station anywhere in the world.
 Our ongoing research includes tracking local Oregon Vesper Sparrow movements using Motus technology at this site, and migratory movements as the western Motus network develops.
 Further, our Motus station will provide location data for other research projects, recording any tagged organism that passes by on its own migratory journey.
 The east coast has a well-established Motus network that has led to exciting new discoveries in animal migration.
 We are excited to be at the forefront of developing a Motus network in the western U.S.

 In 2022, one of the fledglings tagged in 2021 passed by the Motus station, pinging off the tower three times between April 24 and May 13.
 This was very exciting!
-Because this individual did not seem to stay in this area to breed, we likely would never have known it was there – and that it had survived the winter – without the Motus tag.
-In addition to enhancing our Vesper Sparrow research, the Motus station at Vesper Meadow has detected five Lewis’s Woodpeckers migrating from MPG Ranch lands in Montana, a Swainson’s Thrush, Western Sandpiper, and Semipalmated Plover that were tagged in British Columbia, and a Dunlin and Long-billed Dowitcher that was tagged in California’s Central Valley – so the station is assisting other researchers with their migration tracking projects as well!
-Our Motus station, node network, and tagging effort were made possible by MPG Ranch, USFWS, Oregon Wildlife Foundation, and private donations.
+Because this individual did not seem to stay in this area to breed, we would never have known it was there – and that it had survived the winter – without the Motus tag.
+In addition to enhancing our Vesper Sparrow research, the Motus station at Vesper Meadow has detected many other birds as well, including fiveLewis’s Woodpeckers migrating from MPG Ranch lands in Montana, a Swainson’s Thrush, Western Sandpiper, and Semipalmated Plover that were tagged in British Columbia, and a Dunlin and Long-billed Dowitcher that was tagged in California’s Central Valley.
+So the station is assisting other researchers with their migration tracking projects as well!
+Our Motus station, node network, and tagging effort were made possible by MPG Ranch, USFWS, Oregon Wildlife Foundation, Oregon Conservation and Recreated Fund, and private donations.

 Motus LifeTag